Pink oval, divisible film-coated tablets which are scored on both sides. Each tablet contains 20mg benazepril hydrochloride.

 For oral use only.

-On rare occasions, transient signs of hypotension, such as lethargy and ataxia may occur, especially at the start of treatment.
+On rare occasions in dogs, transient signs of hypotension such as lethargy and ataxia may occur especially at the start of treatment.

-Do not use in pregnant or nursing bitches, or in bitches intended for breeding.
+Do not use in pregnant or nursing bitches or queens, or in bitches or queens intended for breeding.
 Studies in laboratory animals (rats) have shown embryotoxic effects of benazepril at non-maternotoxic doses (urinary tract abnormalities in the foetus).
-The safety of the product has not been assessed during pregnancy and lactation in dogs.
+The safety of the product has not been assessed during breeding or in pregnant or lactating dogs and cats.
+Benazepril reduces ovary/oviduct weights in cats when administered daily at 10 mg/kg for 52 weeks.

 Laboratory studies in rats and observations in humans have produced evidence of teratogenic effects.